riot/riot/doc/index.md

 ==== .section.tweets

 This is how a javascript frameworks should work - Everything else is bloat and abstraction from necessity. [@devayes](https://twitter.com/devayes/status/396311780407783426)

 Falled in love with #riotjs.
 Small, fast and the code, oh, so clean.
 This is how every framework should be! [@nongeekboy](https://twitter.com/nongeekboy/status/436086922419515392)

+This is one of the best piece of code I have seen in #js world. [@notarianni](https://twitter.com/notarianni/status/421388764334669825)